Rüdiger Fahlenbrach

-Rüdiger Fahlenbrach (born 1974 in Essen, Germany) is a German economist specialised in finance.
+Rüdiger Fahlenbrach (born 1974 in Essen, West Germany) is a German economist specialised in finance.
 He is a professor of finance at EPFL (École Polytechnique Fédérale de Lausanne) and holds the Swiss Finance Institute Senior Research Chair.

 Career

 From 1995 to 1999, Fahlenbrach studied business administration at the University of Mannheim in Germany and at the ESSEC Business School in France.
 He then pursued a PhD in finance with Andrew Metrick at the Wharton School of the University of Pennsylvania.
 In 2004, he graduated with a PhD thesis "Essays in Corporate Governance".
 Afterwards he joined the Fisher College of Business at the Ohio State University as an assistant professor of finance to work on ownership structures of large public corporations for corporate policies and performance.
 In 2009 he moved to the Swiss Finance Institute at EPFL where he currently is full professor and holds a Swiss Finance Institute Senior Research Chair.